Rei-SwitchBot/faq/en-us/Motion Sensor.md

 4. Only two automation can be set and the name cannot be edited.

-5. When you turn on the Motion Sensor or Contact Sensor cloud service, the automation function is automatically disabled and you are forced to proceed to the scene setting screen.
+5. When you turn on the Motion Sensor or Contact Sensor Third-party Service, the automation function is automatically disabled and you are forced to proceed to the scene setting screen.
 Any automation you have set is turned off.

 ---